vramperez/Accounting-Proxy/README.md

 ### <a name="administrators"/> Administrators
 If the user is an administrator of the service, the administrator request must omit the "X-API-KEY" header.
 After the administrator request is authenticated, the request will be redirected to the service and no accounting will be made.

+## <a name="accounting"/> Accounting
+The accounting proxy supports accounting based on different units and there is a module for each accounting unit.
+Developers can implement their own accounting modules (see section [Development](#development)).
+By default, all Accounting Proxy instances have three accounting modules:
+* `call`: accounting value incremented in one for each call to the service.
+* `megabyte`: accounting value incremented based on the amount of data retrieved from the service (in megabytes).
+* `millisecond`: accounting value incremented based on the request time (in milliseconds).

 ## <a name="running"/> Running
 After [installation](#installation), just execute:
 ```